SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ---
 title: Use view formatting to customize SharePoint
-description: Customize how views in SharePoint lists and libraries are displayed by constructing a JSON object that describes the elements that are displayed in a list view, and the styles to be applied to those elements. ms.date: 07/31/2020
+description: Customize how views in SharePoint lists and libraries are displayed by constructing a JSON object that describes the elements that are displayed in a list view, and the styles to be applied to those elements. ms.date: 12/29/2020
 localization_priority: Priority
 ---

 # Use view formatting to customize SharePoint

-You can use view formatting to customize how views in SharePoint lists and libraries are displayed.
-To do this, you construct a JSON object that describes the elements that are displayed when a row is loaded in a list view and any styles to be applied to those elements.
+You can use view formatting to customize how items in SharePoint lists and libraries are displayed.
+To do this, you construct a JSON object that describes the elements that are displayed when an item is loaded in a view and any styles to be applied to those elements.
 View formatting does not change the data in list items; it only changes how they're displayed to users who browse the list.
 Anyone who can create and manage views in a list can use view formatting to configure how views are displayed.

 > [!TIP]
 > Samples demonstrated in this article and numerous other community samples are available from a GitHub repository dedicated for open-sourced list formatting definitions.
 You can find these samples in the [sp-dev-list-formatting](https://github.com/SharePoint/sp-dev-list-formatting) repository within the [SharePoint](https://github.com/SharePoint) GitHub organization.